 - We have a moral obligation to protect our children from these problems by solving them.
 And now, with the Minnesota Powered Plan, we can.

 The Minnesota-Powered Plan is a win-win

 The problems are real, but now there's hope.
 Rebecca Otto's groundbreaking Minnesota-Powered Plan can spur large-scale economic growth and create tens of thousands of new jobs by tackling environmental challenges instead of avoiding them, moving Minnesota into the largest projected economy of the 21st century.
 We deserve to have both a clean environment and a powerful economy, and with the Minnesota-Powered Plan we can.

 The fossil fuel industry's denial campaign

-They spend $900+ million per year to mislead voters
+They spend millions per year to mislead voters

 Fossil fuel interests spend billions to control our democracy and sow doubt and confusion.
 Tweet This They are protecting their profits at the expense of Americans.
 Rebecca says enough is enough.